This is the fourth etching Giuseppe Vasi dedicated to Farnese properties in Rome after Palazzo Farnese,

-Farnesina and Orti Farnesiani; probably this attention to the Farnese was due to the fact that he was allowed to live and work in Palazzo Farnese by the King of Naples who had inherited all their properties;
+Farnesina and Orti Farnesiani; probably this attention to the Farnese was due to the fact that he was allowed to live and work in their palace by Charles VII, King of Naples who had inherited all their properties;

-The view is taken from the green dot in the small 1748 map here below which shows: 1) Casino del Giardino Farnese; 2) Casino Riario; 3) Villa Lanti.
+The view is taken from the green dot in the 1748 map here below which shows: 1) Casino del Giardino Farnese; 2) Casino Riario; 3) Villa Lanti.

-to a house near S. Maria in Aracoeli where Michelangelo lived for a few years (that where he spent thirty years and died was located at Macel de' Corvi in the same area); the great artist preferred to live far apart from the papal court to have greater privacy.
+to a house near S. Maria in Aracoeli where it is said that Michelangelo lived for a few years (that where he spent thirty years and died was located near S. Maria di Loreto in the same area); the great artist chose to live far apart from the papal court

 In a view of Book 5 Vasi showed three casinos which enjoyed a commanding view over Rome: in addition to Casino Farnese he showed Casino Riario and Villa Lanti; Casino Riario was part of Giardino Corsini and it was the site chosen by Vasi for drawing his 1765 Grand View of Rome; it was pulled down at the end of the XIXth century to make room for Piazzale del Gianicolo.

-The casino was built in 1519-31 by Baldassare Turini, a member of the papal court who was a close adviser to Popes Leo X and Clement VII who both belonged to the Medici family; according to Vasari the building was designed by Giulio Romano who painted some of its halls; similar to Villa Madama (and many Medici villas in Tuscany), the casino was built on high ground so that it could enjoy a nice view (you may wish to see a 2008 Grand View of Rome from Villa Lanti).
+The casino was built in 1519-531 for Baldassare Turini, a member of the papal court who was a close adviser to Popes Leo X and Clement VII who both belonged to the Medici family; according to Vasari the building was designed by Giulio Romano who painted some of its halls; similar to Villa Medici, the casino was built on high ground so that it could enjoy a fine view.

 "With infinite difficulty and danger they (Garibaldi and his friend Bonnet) proceeded to carry the agonising woman across two miles to Cavallina farm, where they arrived well after midday; (..) here Anita was laid on a bed and given such nourishment as she could take. (..)
 Garibaldi took Anita in a cart towards the Zanetto farm on the borders of the great lagoon, where, at Bonnet's request, every comfort was being prepared. (..)
 Anita growing hourly worse, and no longer well able to understand what was going on around her, was in agony at the idea of being separated from Garibaldi.
 Bonnet - he said at last - you cannot imagine all that this woman has done for me, nor how tenderly she loves me.
 I owe her an immense debt of gratitude and love.
 Let her come with me.(..)
 Anita in her last hours still held by the not dogmatic religion of her husband; during her long death agony throughout the first four days of August, there were no sign of craving on her part for those miraculous consolations which she had rejected in her days of health and strength.
-Dying on the breast of Garibaldi. she needed no priest. (..)
+Dying on the breast of Garibaldi, she needed no priest. (..)
 The last words that Garibaldi had heard Anita say to him concerned the children whom she left to his care (she was carrying their fifth child when she died).
 Then for long hours her speech had failed.
 All day she was losing her hold on life, and Garibaldi could but clasp her closer in his arms, as their boat glided over the smooth surface of the lagoon.
 No longer conscious of anything save that he was there, the dying woman may have fancied that they were escaping once more over the well-known waters of another lagoon now all too far away; or that they were riding together to war in the first glory of youth and love, over rolling, infinite spaces."

 Excerpts from Giuseppe Vasi 1761 Itinerary related to this page: